 Globally shark populations are on the decline.
-25% of all sharks and rays are threatened with extinction.
+A 2020 study found 77% of oceanic species of sharks and rays are threatened with extinction.
 Sharks are being overfished at an alarming rate, and the shark fin trade is threatening large species of sharks such as blue sharks with extinction.
-Join Shark Stewards supporting the reintroduction of the US Shark Fin Sales Elimination Act in 2021.
+Shark Stewards supported the reintroduction and passage of the US Shark Fin Sales Elimination Act in 2021.